One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 104

-, which means k
+, which is equivalent to k

 If k

-is positive infinity, then k
+is infinite, then k

 and k - 1